 To attach a new file, navigate to the run details page by clicking on the protocol name, then clicking on the run date.
 Go to the "Files" tab, and click to "edit attached files".
 Choose the file on your computer that you wish to attach, and save changes.

-Similarly to protocol and rung, you can attach files to the core molecule record.
-The file will be stored on the CDD Vault server, and will be available on the "Files" tab of the molecule, or via a "paperclip" icon- shown in the search results table when searching molecules on the "Explore Data" tab.
-The icon is a hyperlink that will direct the user to the molecule details page, and the file attachment may be downloaded from there.
+Similarly to protocol and runs, you can attach files to the core molecule/entity record.
+The file will be stored on the CDD Vault server, and will be available on the "Files" tab of the molecule, or via a "paperclip" icon- shown in the search results table when searching molecules/entities on the "Explore Data" tab.
+The icon is a hyperlink that will direct the user to the molecule/entity details page, and the file attachment may be downloaded from there.

-Navigate to the molecule details record by clicking on the Molecule name, and go to the "Projects" tab, then follow the steps outlined for protocols.
+Navigate to the molecule/entity details record by clicking on the Molecule/Entity name, and go to the "Projects" tab, then follow the steps outlined for protocols.

 Files as data

-By treating files as a special type of batch field or readout definition, you can associate images and other files directly with your structures and assay data!
+By treating files as a special type of molecule/entity or batch field or readout definition, you can associate images and other files directly with your structures, entities, batches and/or assay data!
 You can attach any file format or file size in this fashion.
-CDD Vault will display previews for all common image formats (JPG, TIFF, GIF, PNG, & BMP) and for PDF files as well.
+CDD Vault will display previews for all common image formats (JPG, GIF, PNG, & BMP) and for PDF files as well.
 Any other file format will appear as a hyperlink to download the file to your computer.